Bijanbari: Location

 Bijanbari lies in a valley at an altitude of 760 m above sea level.
-The Little Rangeet River (Chota Rangeet) flows near this town.
-It came to limelight because of give away of bridge over Rangeet River on 22 Oct 2011.
-33 People died and several injured.
+The Little Rangeet River (Chota Rangeet) flows near the town.
+In 2011, a bridge over the river collapsed.
+33 people died and several were injured.

 Area overview

 The map alongside shows the northern portion of the Darjeeling Himalayan hill region.
 Kangchenjunga, which rises with an elevation of 8586 m is located further north of the area shown.
 Sandakphu, rising to a height of 3665 m, on the Singalila Ridge, is the highest point in West Bengal.
 In Darjeeling Sadar subdivision 61% of the total population lives in the rural areas and 39% of the population lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), producing and largely exporting Darjeeling tea in the district.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.